foundry-rs/starknet-foundry/docs/src/getting-started/installation.md

 # Installation

-Starknet Foundry is easy to install on Linux, Mac and Windows systems.
+Starknet Foundry is easy to install on Linux, macOS and Windows.
 In this section, we will walk through the process of installing Starknet Foundry.

 ### Requirements